 The images below show an example of tax bill distribution percentages for the cities of Hudson and New Richmond.

 We have experienced staff working on this project that have worked on similar projects in the past.
 They know what to look for so we can reduce cost.
 The design for the expansion will take a sustainable approach and reuse as much of the existing building and furniture as we can to keep costs down.
-Additionally, we have designated areas of the expansion for tenants.
-These tenants would pay for use of the space, lowering the cost to taxpayers county-wide.
-Some of the tenants that may utilize the new space include the Hudson Police Department, Wisconsin Department of Corrections, and Public Defenders.
-Having these tenants under one roof will improve how efficiently we interact with these organizations and can result in additional cost savings for the County.
+After receiving feedback from the County Board, we have updated this project to decrease the scope and cost by over 10 million dollars while still meeting the needs of the County.

 During the planning process, the team met with County representatives to review various expansion options.
 The options included a north expansion, a south expansion, both north and south expansions as well as a separate administration building.
 Building security, staff circulation, and inmate movement were considered in all options.
 The decision was made to pursue a north and south expansion.

 The County did look into virtual working environments.
 Many County employees have the capability to work remotely if needed for flexibility.
 However, many of the services we offer the residents and visitors of St. Croix County are best served or can only be served in-person by having a physical presence in the Government Center Building.

 A Government Center Building Subcommittee was formed in March of 2021 to discuss and review the need for an expansion of the St. Croix County Government Center in Hudson.
 The committee reviewed previous studies, toured County facilities, met with County employees to learn more about the space needs of the Government Center.
 After seven months of discussion, the subcommittee voted to recommend the project move forward to the Administration Committee meeting in January 2022 for consideration.
 Below is a timeline of this project: